dslab-epfl/svshi/svshi/documentation/documentation.md

 As explained in [the section about how to write apps](#2211-writing-apps), applications have access to an `AppState` instance.
 This lets the applications store state that persists between calls to `iteration()` and `invariant()`.

 Given our observation about how CrossHair deals with arbitrary dictionaries, we decided to not allow an arbitrary key-value store as we originally thought.
 Indeed, having an abitrary dictionary as `AppState` would have lead to ineffective verification and thus bugs that would have not been caught.
-We thus decided to propose a register-like data structure, with a finite number of values of each type for the following types: `int`, `float`, `str`, `bool`.
+We thus decided to propose a register-like data structure, with a finite number of values of each type for the following types: `int`, `float`, `str` and `bool`.
 The number of values can be increased in future versions of the platform.
 The fact that the types are known and that keys (here attribute names) are fixed helps during verification.

 We think that the tradeoff is acceptable, as SVSHI gets effective verification of the applications at the cost of lesser free variable names and types.

 ##### 4.3.3.4 DPT and types

 This part of the verification concerns mainly the bindings.
-Developers indeed have to fill the `apps_bindings.json` to map physical device communication objects to prototypical device communication objects.
+Developers indeed have to fill the `apps_bindings.json` to map physical devices communication objects to prototypical devices communication objects.
 For the system to work properly, it is crucial that these bindings are sound.
 Also, we cannot formally verify their correctness.
 Therefore, we verify the most of the compatibility we can with the information we have.

 We verify the following properties: